 It is more than just freeing up space on the mobile phone.

 - It is interesting how globalisation has affected many of the seniors where their children are living oversea.
-What do they do with the many pictures they received from their loved ones oversea?
-They like to keep track of the growth of the grandchildren.
+What do they do with the many pictures they received from their loved ones overseas?
+They like to keep track of the growth of their grandchildren.

 - Some of the seniors had already many physical albums.
 They want to pass the memories to their children who are not interested.
 How can they share their life stories in a more interesting form with their children often?

-The above challenges can well be addressed with digitalising the content and selectively create electronic scrapbook that can last and share with loved ones.
+The above challenges can well be addressed by digitalising the content and selectively creating electronic scrapbooks that can last and share with loved ones.

 2) A Special Gift

 A gift is special because of the experience we create.